 The Hoxton Southwark has a buzzing lobby complete with a restaurant, Albie, and bar.
 There is also a lovely rooftop seafood restaurant, Seabird.
 The staff is on duty for 24 hours at the front desk.

 The Hoxton Southwark’s largest rooms, the ‘Biggy,’ are 35sqm and come with double-aspect wall-to-wall windows.
 The rooms have super king-size beds and freestanding wardrobes.
-Each comes with parquet floors, full-length mirror, day-bed to lounge, and a very large teal-tiled bathroom with a walk-in waterfall shower—free wifi standard throughout the hotel.
+Each comes with parquet floors, a full-length mirror, a day-bed to lounge, and a huge teal-tiled bathroom with a walk-in waterfall shower—free wifi standard throughout the hotel.

 The Manhattan warehouse-style lobby bar is popular with guests and non-guests alike.
-In the evening we arrived in the bar area, and the restaurant was bustling, and there was a relaxed but buzzing vibe.
-Interestingly the bar has a focus on non-alcoholic drinks such as kombucha and low-alcohol beer, which are on tap.
+In the evening, we arrived in the bar area, and the restaurant was bustling, and there was a relaxed but buzzing vibe.
+Interestingly, the bar focuses on non-alcoholic drinks such as kombucha and low-alcohol beer, which are on tap.
 The list of alcohol-free cocktails is very impressive.

 The eating menu itself features starters of whelks, quisquillas, periwinkle, and langoustines.
-The seasonal mains are sourced and include delicious Basque stew with prawns, clams, mussels, and red snapper as well as fish dishes such as Cornis plaice on the bone with Piri Piri.
+The seasonal mains are sourced and include delicious Basque stew with prawns, clams, mussels, red snapper, and fish dishes such as Cornish plaice on the bone with Piri.
 Seabird’s charcoal grill serves up a lobster with chimichurri as well as meat dishes, including a 40-day aged Galician bone-on-ribeye with tomato and anchovy emulsion.
-The mains can be matched with Italian and Spanish sides such as fava beans with grated egg and herbed breadcrumbs.
+The mains can be matched with Italian and Spanish sides, such as fava beans with grated egg and herbed breadcrumbs.
 Seabird’s very impressive oyster list sources oysters from England, Scotland, Ireland, Jersey, Holland, France, and Portugal.
 There is even an ‘Oyster Happy Hour.’
 A real plus is the tropical plant clad terrace and a weekend brunch with live music.

 Address: The Hoxton Southwark, 32-40 Blackfriars Road, London SE1 8PB, United Kingdom